Laura Tedesco is no stranger to jewellery. She grew up in a family jewellery business: the historic Venetian Jewellers in Hamilton, Ontario.

 Laura's marquise diamond ring won first place in the 2010 Canadian Excellence in Design Competition.
 She currently owns and operates Laura Tedesco Jewellery Design, a beautiful design studio at 195 Locke Street South in Hamilton, Ontario.

 Dino Tedesco - of the historic Venetian Jewellers.
 Is now retired, but you’ll still find him helping out and consulting at Laura Tedesco’s studio.
-His 50 years of knowledge in the diamond and jewellery industry is a huge asset to the company and when he’s not in the studio you’ll find him hiking and golfing with his buddies, playing with his grandson Alexander or visiting his other daughter, Rachel and grandchildren in California.
+His 50 years of knowledge in the diamond and jewellery industry is a huge asset to the company and when he’s not in the studio you’ll find him hiking and golfing with his buddies, playing with his grandson's Alexander and William or visiting his other daughter, Rachel and grandchildren in California.